blackburn2601/MountyPy/README.md

 # MountyPy

 A cross-platform Python tool for mounting remote SSH filesystems using SSHFS.
-Easily mount and unmount remote directories from `login.dev.actindo.com` to your local machine.
+Easily mount and unmount remote directories from your configurated host to your local machine.

 ## Features